tizcoppoli/ms1-rock-band/README.md

 ### Media

 - All Images were created by the developer.
+- Photos given by Tommaso of Fiore Nero.

 ### Acknowledgements

 - My Mentor for continuous helpful feedback.
 - Tutor support at Code Institute for their support.